 NOTL Hydro shall permit residential Customers to provide a security deposit in equal installments paid over a period of at least 4 months.
 A Customer may, at their discretion, choose to pay the security deposit over a shorter time period or may request to have their security deposit paid in equal installments over a period of at least 6 months; including where a new security deposit is required due to NOTL Hydro having applied the existing security deposit against amounts owing on their current account.

 Interest shall accrue monthly on security deposits made by way of cash or cheque commencing on receipt of the total deposit required by the distributor.
 The interest rate shall be at the Prime Business Rate as published on the Bank of Canada website less 2 percent, updated quarterly.
-The interest accrued shall be paid out at least once every 12 months or on return or application of the security deposit or closure of the account, whichever comes first, and may be paid by crediting the account of the Customer or otherwise.
+The interest accrued shall be paid out at least once every 12 months, on return or application of the security deposit or closure of the account, whichever comes first, and may be paid by crediting the account of the Customer or otherwise.

 NOTL Hydro shall not issue a Disconnection notice to a residential Customer for non-payment unless NOTL Hydro has first applied any security deposit held on account for the Customer against any amounts owing at that time and the security deposit was insufficient to cover the total amount owing.
 If a security deposit was applied to an account to offset amounts owing, the deposit will be re-calculated based on the calculation set out above and invoiced to the Customer over a period of 6 months.